MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

   - **Destination tenant unique identifier** - The tenant ID for the destination tenant.
 This is an optional field.

-  - **Requested Date time** The date/time on which you want your numbers moved from the source tenant to the destination tenant.
+  - **Requested Date time** -  The date and time on which you want your numbers moved from the source tenant to the destination tenant.
+See Date and time.

   - **List of phone numbers** - The list of phone numbers that you want to move from the source tenant to the destination tenant.
 Upload a csv file with the list of phone numbers.

 - **Inventory Type Change** – Change the type of phone number(s).
 For example, you want to change your Microsoft subscriber numbers to service numbers.
-For more information, see [Types of phone numbers](different-kinds-of-phone-numbers-used-for-calling-plans.md).
+For more information, see [Types of phone numbers](../different-kinds-of-phone-numbers-used-for-calling-plans.md).

   - **Convert to** - Select to convert your numbers to user numbers or to service numbers.

   - **Preferred Datetime** - The date/time on which you want the inventory type of your numbers to be changed.

-  - **Checkbox – I understand that to be able to update the inventory type, my phone numbers need to be unassigned** - Microsoft cannot process inventory type change requests unless the phone numbers within your tenant are not assigned.
-If you are requesting this for a future date, then you will need to ensure that the numbers are unassigned before your requested date/time.
+  - **Checkbox – I understand that to be able to update the inventory type, my phone numbers need to be unassigned** - Microsoft cannot process phone number type change requests unless the phone numbers within your tenant are not assigned.
+If you are requesting this change for a future date, then you will need to ensure that the numbers are unassigned before your requested date and time.

-  - **List of phone numbers** - The list of phone numbers whose inventory type you want changed.
+  - **List of phone numbers** - The list of phone numbers whose type you want to change.
 Upload a csv file with the list of phone numbers.

 - **New TN Acquisition** – Purchase new phone numbers from Microsoft.

   - **Number Type** - Select the type for your numbers.
-See [Types of phone numbers](different-kinds-of-phone-numbers-used-for-calling-plans.md).
+See [Types of phone numbers](../different-kinds-of-phone-numbers-used-for-calling-plans.md).

   - **Tried to get phone numbers from the Teams Admin Center Portal** - Have you tried purchasing these phone numbers from the Microsoft Teams Admin Center portal, where you can self-serve?